artyomb/ssl_gate/Readme.md

 Each request will spawn the corresponding one to the target server and response will be send back.

 ## Local Gate
-More practical example is to setup server gates to secure access local services.
+More practical example is to setup server gates to secure local services access.
 Suppose you have Wiki server, RestAPI server and Jabber server running locally.
 Then you can setup three gates to provide SSL access these services from outside.
 The `SSLGate` file may looks as follows